 I love a good coffee shop as much as the next Millenial, but making a special latte at home using your favorite mug always feels like an extra special treat.
 Plus, with this homemade pumpkin spice latte recipe, you get to customize it to your liking and save some money at the same time.

-This dairy free latte is made with simple ingredients, lightly sweetened with maple syrup and uses real pumpkin purée – no artificial flavors or weird ingredients.
+This dairy free friendly latte is made with simple ingredients, lightly sweetened with maple syrup and uses real pumpkin purée – no artificial flavors or weird ingredients.
 A much healthier version than traditional coffee shop version, since we’re using less sugar than what most coffee drinks typically include.

-Pumpkin Spice Latte Ingredients
+Ingredients for Pumpkin Spice Latte

 We’re using some basic ingredients for this pumpkin latte, all of which you can find at your local grocery store.

 - pumpkin – Make sure you’re getting canned pumpkin, and not pumpkin pie mix.
 You may notice Libby’s canned pumpkin is a deeper orange color compared to off-brands or even organic brands.
 Just in case you’re looking for that deep orange color, I’ve found the most consistency with Libby’s.
-A homemade pumpkin purée also works!
+A homemade pumpkin purée also works here.

 - maple syrup – For a lightly sweetened latte, a touch of maple syrup works great.
 You could also substitute agave nectar or honey.

-How to Make the Perfect PSL
+How to Make the Perfect PSL: 2 Ways

 It’s easy to make a PSL once you have all of your ingredients on hand.
-For this latte recipe I’m sharing two different ways you can make it, hot or iced.
+For this latte recipe I’m sharing two different ways you can make it: hot or iced.

-for a Hot latte
+For a Hot latte

 Once the weather cools off, there is nothing as good as sipping a warm latte.
 It’s a fall classic that makes you appreciate the change of the seasons a bit more.